 - Money over 10,000 Euros, or equivlaent in other currencies in cash, bankers drafts and cheques incuding travellers' checks must be declared.

 - Alcohol, tobacco, perfume and souvenirs above the permitted duty/tax-free allowances must be declared.

 - Food is also restricted and certain products including meat and dairy are not allowed into the UK.

 If you don’t declare banned or restricted goods:

 - The goods will be seized and destroyed

 - You may be prosecuted.

-UK travel companies and useful websites
+UK travel and taxi companies and useful websites

 National Express & Flightlink Coaches